airvzxf/sniparinject/README.md

               type: hex
 ```

+---

-Same example as above, but we do not want to print any node action.
-It will
+Same example as above, but we do not want to print any node action, it means
-print only the host actions if they have as `Yes` the `display_message` option.
+the actions sent by you computer to the server.
+It will print only the host's
+actions.
+The default value for the node/host or actions is always
+`display_message: Yes`, it does need to set explicitly.

 ```yaml
 Game: